saphanaacademy/Spatial/ESRI_S4HANA/exercises/preReqs.md

 ## Description

-In the next steps we will set up our development / trial environment for this exercise.
+In the next steps we will set up our development / trial environment for the exercise.

 ## Steps

-Here are the  for completing the exercise prerequisites.
+Here are the steps for completing the exercise prerequisites.

 1. Starting up an S/4HANA Trial System: It is highly recommenced that this exercise be done on a trial S/4HANA system as this is a technical / 'how to' demo.
 This demo also uses customer sales CDS views.
 On a trial system these views would only return several hundred records vs. what is on a production system.
 If you do insist on using your production system, then you will need to filter your final custom CDS views so that a much smaller / sample record set is returned.
 Creating the custom views will be covered later on.